-Let’s be clear, someone coming to work for a wage or any other benefit represents and agreement between two parties: (1) the employer and (2) the employee.
+Let’s be clear, someone coming to work for a wage or any other benefit represents an agreement between two parties: (1) the employer and (2) the employee.

-Salaried positions sometime pay overtime-type wages if you come in on a day off while not paying it if you work a longer than scheduled day.
+Salaried positions sometimes pay overtime-type wages if you come in on a day off while not paying it if you work a longer than scheduled day.

 Salaried positions sometimes offer compensatory time off if you work extra hours.

-Maybe there is a company car or free lunches or better vacation.
+Maybe there is a company car or free lunches or a better vacation.

 Probably one of the biggest reasons someone will take on a salaried position is that it represents a stepping stone to something even bigger; perhaps a promotion to the level of really big dollars.

 In the end, it still comes down to the agreement. Â Compensation = Filled Position.